timbus-project/extractor-framework/extractors-core/README.md

 	$ mvn clean package

-&nbsp;

 ### Install to Maven local repository

 In order to be able to develop new extractors or compile extraction-related projects, run the following command from project's root folder:

 	$ mvn clean install

 [This page](https://opensourceprojects.eu/p/timbus/context-population/extractors/wiki/How%20to%20create%20a%20new%20Extractor/) contains a comprehensive tutorial on how to develop an extractor that complies with TIMBUS architecture

-&nbsp;

 ### Within an Extractor project

 The most relevant component of Extractors Core is the interface **IExtractor**.
 To develop an extractor that is recognized within the Context Population Framework, it is mandatory to implement this class.
 The *extract* method returns a String and this is where the result of the Extraction must be provided.

 In Timbus Project Extractors, the Spring Framework was used to implement the OSGI framework.
-A typical Timbus extractor declares the following dependency in the *pom.xml* file:
+Typically a Timbus Extractor would declare the following dependency in the *pom.xml* file:

 	<dependency>
         <groupId>org.springframework</groupId>